ishanchawla1/HTML_CSS_Capstone_Project/README.md

 # Google I/O 2020 Website

-> One paragraph statement about the project.
+> This is a responsive website for Google I/O event build as a part of HTML/CSS Capstone project in Microverse Curriculum.

 ![screenshot](./app_screenshot.png)

-This is a responsive website for Google I/O event build as a part of HTML/CSS Capstone project in Microverse Curriculum.

 ## Built With